A Trump-era policy that shut out top Chinese students could be hurting America more than Beijing - KTVZ

 Some politicians in the US, however, are pushing for even tougher rules.

-Republican Senator Tom Cotton has introduced a bill restricting all undergraduate and postgraduate Chinese STEM students, claiming it would “secure American research from Chinese Communist Party espionage and influence.”
+Republican Senator Tom Cotton has introduced a bill restricting Chinese national graduate and postgraduate students in STEM fields, claiming it would “secure American research from Chinese Communist Party espionage and influence.”

 “The congressman’s rhetoric is reinforcing the hatred of Asians and Chinese,” Hu said.

-Note: Correction: An earlier version of this story misstated where the consulate Wan applied for his visa was located.
-It was in Guangzhou.